 I have been teaching philosophy at Westminster since the fall of 2000.
-Philosophy is a discipline that has intrigued me ever since I had my first philosophy and literature class as a senior in high school.
-A course that asks you to think for yourself and to contemplate the most fundamental questions of values and existence?
+Philosophy is a discipline that has intrigued me ever since I had my first philosophy and literature class as a senior in high school, a course that asked you to think for yourself and to contemplate the most fundamental questions of values and existence.
 I couldn’t get enough of it then and little has changed to this day.
-But how did I get to where I am now, the head of philosophy at Westminster?
+But how did I get to where I am now, a tenured professor of philosophy at Westminster?

 I earned my BA in philosophy from Northwestern University in Evanston, Illinois.
 There I studied ethics and social and political philosophy, met my future wife Siri with whom I’d talk in the hallways of our dorm until all hours of the morning, and contemplated a career in law or philosophy.
 Needless to say, I chose the latter.